cacophony-wj/licentia_quests/README.md

 #### More Information

 If you are interested in examining a complete list of the mods in this modlist, [go here.](https://loadorderlibrary.com/lists/licentia-quests-1) **Attention:** Not all variants listed.
+For a brief overview, [read this document.](ALTERNATES.md)

 ### System Specifications